-- The failure of the Seller to commence and undertake the Project in a timely manner i.e. whether that may be Registration, commencing works, or Validating the Project, and undertaking each Verification, subject to these options and longstop being selected. - The number of Validated PIUs being issued following Restoration Validation under the Peatland Code and Validation under the Woodland Carbon Code falling below an agreed minimum threshold.
-This could indicate significant project change from that originally envisaged. - Other material breaches of Seller's obligations prior to Validation. - The failure the Seller to comply with the requirements in the event of the transfer of the Project Site.
+- The failure of the Seller to commence and undertake the Project in a timely manner i.e. whether that may be Registration, commencing works or Validating the Project, subject to these options and longstop being selected. - The number of PIUs being issued following Restoration Validation under the Peatland Code and Validation under the Woodland Carbon Code falling below an agreed minimum threshold.
+This could indicate significant project change from that originally envisaged. - Other material breaches of Seller's obligations prior to Validation.

+Following Validation, a Buyer's grounds for termination are limited to a Seller's failure to comply with the requirements in the event of the transfer of the Project Site.